 Shortly after coming to Christ, Josh and his father started the Gospel Bluegrass group "The Smoothgrass Boys" performing the songs they'd played in church when Josh was a child.
 The group gained regional notoriety and radio play during the 2002 folk music revival which was partially inspired by the movie O Brother Where Art Thou.

-In early 2003, Josh moved back to Seattle where he had previously graduated from the Art Institute with a degree in audio production.
+In early 2003, Josh moved back to Seattle where he had previously graduated from the Art Institute with a degree in music production.
 He began to serve wherever he had the opportunity to share his music and testimony.
 He also started doing short tours in addition to serving on the worship team at his church.
-It was at this time that Josh met Sarah and after getting married, they began touring together, initially performing primarily for youth groups.
+It was at this time that Josh met Sarah and after getting married, Josh began touring, initially performing primarily for youth groups.

-After a few years, the couple's musical touring got put on hold because of the arrival of their first baby.
-They now have 2 boys (9 and 11).
+After a few years, the Josh’s musical touring got put on hold because of the arrival of their first baby.
+They now have 2 boys (10 and 13).

 In 2012, Josh felt the call to pursue a full time traveling music ministry as a solo guitarist.
 Josh's energetic and worshipful performances as well as his accurate and powerful presentation of the Gospel led to virtually every church he performed at inviting him back again.
 It has been the references and repeat invitations of so many pastors that have allowed the Snodgrass family to remain in full time ministry for 6 years.

 Josh tours full time serving 120 churches per year.
 To book Josh Snodgrass for your event or church service, please visit our contact page.